stephcole/Project-Wiki/JSON.md

     { "name":"Billy", "age":300, "city":"Seattle”}
 ```

-  - We can use the json.load( ) to convert this text to a Python dictionary object object
+  - We can use the json.loads( ) to convert this text to a Python dictionary object object

 ```python